 This is an extremely rare record; in spite of the fact that von Battle released it multiple times, many collectors have never even heard of it!
-It appeared as Thrillers #OP-167 and again as Thrillers #3530; "I'm Gonna Live My Life Alone" also turned up on a J-V-B demo, with an instrumental on the flip.
-Note that 3530 was Joe von Battle's Hastings Street address in Detroit.
+It appeared as Thrillers #OP-167 and again as Thrillers #3530 (with the correct title of "I'm Going To Live My Life Alone"; 3530 was Joe von Battle's Hastings Street address in Detroit).
+It also turned up on a J-V-B demo, with an instrumental on the flip.

 [For a wonderful account of Joe Von Battle, written by his daughter, Marsha, go to her blog.]